ktbaek/Copenhagen-tree-data/docs/howto_update_dataset.md

 3. **Import data** into a staging table e.g. `raw_trees_2026`.
 4. **Validation step (important)** to catch new and/or broken/misspelled taxa.

     If any of the following queries return rows, inspect to distinguish between *genuinely new taxa* and *broken/misspelled taxa*.
 If broken/misspelled, go back to the cleaning pipeline and fix.
-Then run this step again to ensure there are only genuinely new taxa.
+Then run this step again to ensure only genuinely new taxa are returned.

     Make note of the new taxa for updating common names manually later!